Consensys/quorum/docs/Features/dns.md

 ## Discovery

 DNS is not supported for the discovery protocol.
-Use a bootnode instead, which can use a DNS name which is resolved once at startup.
+Use a bootnode instead, which can use a DNS name that is repeatedly resolved.

 ## Compatibility
 For Raft, the whole network must be on version 2.3.1 of Quorum for DNS to function properly; because of this, DNS must